The Knight Before Christmas: Plot

 Despite his manner of speech and strange habits, Cole quickly endears himself to Brooke's friends and family.
 They find him strange, but humor him, as does Brooke herself, who even agrees that it's possible he is who he claims to be.
 She opens up to him about her late parents and an ex-boyfriend who had left her for someone else years ago, and he slowly shares his own past with her as they grow more familiar.
-In his search for the quest given to him by the Kayela, Cole ends up rescuing two children who fall in a frozen lake and catches an escaping pickpocket, but does not feel fulfilled.
+In his search for the quest given to him by Kayela, Cole ends up rescuing two children in danger on a frozen lake and catches an escaping pickpocket, but does not feel fulfilled.
 On December 24, Cole helps Brooke host a successful Christmas feast.
 Later, he asks her to clarify the mistletoe tradition, and they kiss, which causes Cole's medallion to light up, meaning he has finally fulfilled his quest.
 Brooke walks him back to the Christmas Castle, where he had originally arrived, and they bid each other a heavy farewell.
 She returns home, heartbroken, while Cole is sent back to the 14th century.

 On return, Cole discovers that he has arrived just in time for his brother's knighting ceremony; Geoffrey welcomes him back warmly, but soon recognizes his brother's unhappiness and urges him to return to Brooke.
 He sets off back into the woods to look for the old crone, declaring that he has finished his quest.
 Kayela reappears, and uses her magic to transport him back to 2019.
 On Christmas Day, Brooke is comforted by her sister, niece, and brother-in-law.
 They invite her to join them at the Christmas Castle, where Cole soon meets them, riding atop his horse Sherwyn.
 He declares his love to Brooke and his willingness to stay, which she happily accepts.
 The two mount Sherwyn and ride around the castle, admired by onlookers.

 In a post-credits scene, Geoffrey meets the old crone, who greets him and asks for assistance the same way she did with Cole.
-She carries another medallion which glows as the scene comes to an end – indicating that Geoffrey will go through the same quest as his brother.
+She carries another medallion which glows as the scene comes to an end – indicating that Geoffrey will go through a quest like his brother.